Pyxis of al-Mughira: The Medallions

-Medallion Three shows a musical court scene of two seated figures flanking a middle figure who is suspected to be a servant due to his smaller, secondary scale.
+Medallion One shows a musical court scene of two seated figures flanking a middle figure who is suspected to be a servant due to his smaller, secondary scale.
 One figure holds the braided specter and flask of the Umayyads, while the other holds a fan.
 The meaning of this medallion is quite controversial but a popular viewpoint argues that the man with the specter and flask symbolizes the Umayyad Caliph and the figure with the fan symbolizes the Abbasids.
 It is argued by Francisco Prado-Vilar that this scene could represent a ceremony performed in the court of al-Hakam II that would be of political significance to al-Mughira and act as a reminder to him of the continuation and solidity of the dynasty.